ibpdas/data-strategy-impact-dashboard/README.md

 - Engage senior leaders using a consistent, repeatable dashboard
 - Identify where to invest effort next in Level 1 or Level 2
 - Compare directorates or ALBs within federated departments
-- Move discussions away from “where are the outcomes” toward
-  “are the enablers and system conditions in place”

 It is particularly useful for:

 - CDO and data leadership teams
 - Portfolio, PMO and governance forums
-- Strategy, finance and risk partners
+- Strategy, finance and policy partners
 - Internal performance and benefits leads

 ---